g0aty/SickoMenu/FEATURES.md

 - **Infinite mushroom mixup** Activates mushroom mixup forever

 >[!NOTE]
->If you spam sabotages, there is a high chance you will be detected by anticheat.
+>If you spam "Sabotage All", there is a high chance your game will crash.
 >

 ## 🚪 Doors